Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Conclusions

 For the Vilenkin tunneling boundary condition its associated Wigner function shows oscillations that rapidly damp since there is only one term of expanding universe, that can be explained because there are non-interference terms.
-Besides, the classical trajectory is closer to the maxima of Wigner function and the process of decoherence seems to be feasible to obtain because the damping of interference terms.\\
+Besides, the classical trajectory is closer to the maxima of Wigner function and the process of decoherence seems to be feasible to obtain because the damping of interference terms.

 These results indicates that in a minimal bigravity model of universe the classical limit is difficult to obtain for the three boundary conditions as a consequence of the oscillations in Wigner function, despite the Vilenkin Wigner function could be simpler to obtain because there is only an expanding universe.
-In addition, a relation between this oscillations with frequency $\epsilon$ and the mass of graviton $m$ through the cosmological constant interpretation indicates the role of the mass in quantum cosmological bigravity models.\\
+In addition, a relation between this oscillations with frequency $\epsilon$ and the mass of graviton $m$ through the cosmological constant interpretation indicates the role of the mass in quantum cosmological bigravity models.
+Also, a relation between curvature $\kappa$ and stability of Wigner function through catastrophe cusp plot found, giving an argument to discriminate possible geometries.

-The phase space quantum analysis developed in this work drive the study to other minimal bigravity models where the curvature are not flat or where the topology of space is nontrivial\citep{levin_topology_2002,luminet_status_2016}.
-For example, it can be applied to analyze the properties in changes of topology\citep{zeldovich_quantum_1984,de_lorenci_topology_1997,vilenkin_cosmic_2001} by means of the Wigner function, where the case of the different boundary conditions can be worked with more detail.\\
+The phase space quantum analysis developed in this work drive the study to other minimal bigravity models where the curvature are not flat or where the topology of space is nontrivial \cite{levin_topology_2002,luminet_status_2016}.
+For example, it can be applied to analyze the properties in changes of topology \cite{zeldovich_quantum_1984,de_lorenci_topology_1997,vilenkin_cosmic_2001} by means of the Wigner function, where the case of the different boundary conditions can be worked with more detail.